The Best Tennis Bags – Types of bags

 The most common tennis bag is one that looks something like this:

-This is the new Rafa Nadal racquet bag that works really well with the Pure Aero Rafa racquets.
-I use different bags for different purposes, but this bag and the RF RH15 tennis bag can fit a lot of stuff for racquet testing sessions where I bring a tripod and many different racquets.
+This is the Rafa Nadal racquet bag that works really well with the Pure Aero Rafa racquets.
+I use different bags for different purposes, but this bag and the larger RF RH15 tennis bag can fit a lot of stuff for racquet testing sessions where I bring a tripod and many different racquets.

 Most regular racquet bags are full of logos, but some release more discreet tennis bags like the ADV Pro, which in its matte black design (you can choose color) is sleek and slick and compact.
 You can get that one or their ADV backpack at 10% off using the code TENNISNERD (check out other DEALS here).